AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > Really we wanna use Dragon, Dragon 2 as [a] pathfinder, if it's anything to go by.
-We need to sort out interplanetary navigation, [deep space] communication, high bandwidth, uh, there's currently no high-bandwidth deep-space communication system, and then entering the Mars atmosphere, and landing...
+We need to sort out interplanetary navigation, [deep space] communication [at] high bandwidth, uh, there's currently no high-bandwidth deep-space communication system, and then entering the Mars atmosphere, and landing.
 What's landing like if you're heavy - I mean, Dragon will be about 10 times heavier than anything that's landed on Mars before, and it will land with thrusters close to the surface.
-So Curiosity they [...] surviving [with this hovering thing], there's no way to do that with a giant Spaceship.
-[There's key questions like] if you're coming in hot and fast, then you [...] what kind of dust and rocks do you throw up?
+So with Curiosity they [really were concerned about having thrusters close to the surface, which is why they used] this sort of hovering thing, there's no way to do that with a giant Spaceship.
+[There's key questions like] if you're coming in hot and fast, then you ou dig a big hole in the ground.
+What kind of dust and rocks do you throw up?
 The Mars [surface is actually] pretty hard, how well does it hold up to rocket blasts?
-[We all] have questions.
+[They're all tough] questions.
 I wouldn't give the first Dragon landing high odds, maybe [50%], maybe 50%.
 The history of landing on Mars is not a good one, [actually for] those familiar with Mars.
-For a first timer I'd say pretty good - [if we have] a 50% likelihood I'd say that's pretty good.
-We're just [...] all the issues, sending them on every opportunity, maybe sending two in 2020 and then also we wanna find out what's the easiest way to get water - because water's [useful] for doing the [local] propellant production.
+SO for a first timer I'd say pretty good - [if we have] a 50% likelihood I'd say that's pretty good.
+We're just [gotta think about] all the issues, sending them on every opportunity, maybe sending 2 in 2020 and then also we wanna find out what's the easiest way to get water - because water's [useful] for doing the [local] propellant production.
 Carbon Dioxide is easy, it's in the atmosphere.
-So we're looking to make sure the dust filters, you can clean the dust filters [so CO<sub>2</sub> should be easy].
+So we're looking to make sure the dust filters, you can clean the dust filters [but getting the CO<sub>2</sub> should be easy].
 Getting the water, much harder.
-There's ice all over Mars, but in what form, how dirty is the Ice, how much energy do you need to use to extract the water, because there's only a small water percentage in the [...] of the regolith, you're [looking at] more energy to heat it, to purify it so [... ...]
+There's ice all over Mars, but in what form, how dirty is the ice, how much energy do you need to use to extract the water, because there's only a small water percentage per unit mass of the regolith, you're [gonna use] more energy to heat it, to purify it so how to [deal with ... is one of the biggest issues.]

 20:00
 {:.muted.smaller.right}